itsays-zqc/my-website/docs/examples/PIC/ybranch/ybranch.md

 The `plot_x` parameter specifies the data of x axis.<br/>
 The `export_csv` parameter is to decide whether to export a csv.
 Default as False.<br/>

-Detailed explaination about data extraction : https://itsays-zqc.github.io/my-website/docs/test/v2_core/8Extract#811-calculate-mode-result
+Detailed explaination about data extraction : <a href='https://itsays-zqc.github.io/my-website/docs/test/v2_core/8Extract/#83-fdtd'>Data Extraction</a>

 </div>